AlexLike/FlexStudio/README.md

 3. _ideate on one's story in a free-form scratchpad, and_
 4. _temporarily place 3D models behind ones drawings for reference._

-We enter the next stage with ideas for two potential A/B tests: one for (2) and one for (4).
-For the hi-fi prototype, we strive to build a minimally featured version of the editor with testing facilities for the desired test.
+We enter the next stage with ideas for a potential A/B tests for (2).
+In the hi-fi prototype, we strive to build a minimally featured version of the editor with a responsivity tool and testing facilities.

 ## Hi-fidelity Prototype

+Flex Studio (Research Edition) features panel-wise navigation, layered drawing, two variants of the responsivity tool, and plentiful study-centered infrastructure.

+To achieve a native look and natural pencil interactions, we decided to forego Unity and instead implement an iPadOS app using Apple's SDK.
+Notably, we used

+- SwiftUI to declare most views, build organic animations, and orchestrate data flow reactively,
+- PencilKit for the smooth pencil mechanics and the system-provided bottom draw tool picker,
+- Core Data to persist application state to the disk, and
+- OSLog to accumulate events during the study.

+Please view the [guided video walkthrough](https://www.youtube.com/watch?v=o2dFzIIkwnU) to see Research Edition in action and read our paper [_Designing and Evaluating a Responsivity Tool for Flex Studio_](/Deliverables/Study/Report.pdf) to learn about the two interface variants.

 ## User study